Ryotaro Shukuya

 Ryotaro Shukuya (宿谷 涼太郎, Shukutani Ryōtarō), born September 6, 1995 in Hokkaido, Japan, is a Japanese male curler from Sapporo.

-He plays for Team Iwai at the Hokkaido Bank CS curling club.

 At the national level, he is a 2018 Japan men's champion curler.

 National career

 Shukuya has won medals four times at the Japan Curling Championships, A gold medal in 2018, and a bronze medal in 2019 in teams representing Hokkaido, and a silver medal in 2020, and a bronze medal in 2021 in teams representing Nagano.

 International career

 At the national level, Shukuya represented Japan at the 2021 Pacific Asia Championships, where his team won a silver medal.